redhat-italy/keycloak-spid-provider/README.md

 ![Auth Flow](docs/img/auth_flow.png)

+If you need to configure all the current (May 2023) Italian SPID providers you can import, through the keycloak interface (Manage > import on realm's main menu), [this](docs/template-realm/realm-export.json) already configured realm.

+**WARNING**: after importing the template you need to configure the identity provider mappers following [this paragraph](#configure-identity-provider-mappers) for *every* provider imported.

 ### Identity Provider configuration

 1. Select the *Identity Providers* item from the left menu, click on *Add provider*, then select *SPID*;